Sounds like: (eyn) kheh-ker

-Yeshua’s ministry was a full-on explanation of everything we need to know, to worship YHWH in spirit and in truth.
-We don’t need to know everything, but Yeshua gave us everything we need to know to be solid worshipers and live as followers of YHWH- reflections of God on this planet.
+Yeshua’s ministry was a full-on explanation of everything we need to know to worship YHWH in spirit and in truth.
+We don’t need to know everything, but Yeshua gave us all the information we would need to be solid worshipers and live as followers of YHWH- reflections of God on this planet.

 Reflecting the Unexplainable God

-We know that YHWH has examined us, and humanity has tried to examine YHWH, which is the very nature of Theology… but the book of Lamentations tell us that first we need to examine ourselves.
+YHWH has examined us and humanity has tried to examine YHWH, which is the very nature of Theology… but it’s the book of Lamentations that tell us that first we need to examine ourselves.

 Let us search out [nakh’p’sah] and examine [w-nakh’qorah] our ways, and turn back to YHWH.